Mzwanele Manyi: Director-General of GCIS (2011–2012)

 When asked about the appointment, Minister in the Presidency Collins Chabane stated that he saw no conflict of interest arising from Manyi's role in the Black Management Forum (BMF) and described the Norwegian complaint against him as "neither here nor there for now".
-However, sections of the media questioned Manyi's suitability, citing his BMF presidency—in which capacity he also chaired the BMF's investment arm, the Black Management Forum Investment Company, which invested in regulated industries—as well as concerns that he might overshadow government communications by "becoming the story".
+However, the Mail & Guardian questioned Manyi's suitability, citing his BMF presidency—in which capacity he also chaired the BMF's investment arm, the Black Management Forum Investment Company, which invested in regulated industries—as well as concerns that he might overshadow government communications by "becoming the story".
 In response, the African National Congress (ANC) accused the media of "demonising" Manyi before he had assumed his new role.

 "Over-concentration of Coloureds" remarks: February 2011

 Less than a month after his appointment to the Government Communication and Information System (GCIS), Manyi faced a major controversy.
 In late February 2011, amid a wider political debate on proposed amendments to employment equity legislation, the trade union Solidarity released a video clip of comments he had made in March 2010 while serving as Director-General of Labour, during a televised interview on KykNet's Robinson Regstreeks.

 In the interview, Manyi addressed concerns that uniform provincial employment equity targets could disadvantage Coloured South Africans, the majority of whom lived in the Western Cape and Northern Cape.
 He suggested that Coloured people could improve their employment opportunities by relocating to provinces where they were under-represented, as businesses there would be more likely to hire them to meet equity targets.
 In a widely circulated excerpt, he stated:"I think it's very important for Coloured people in this country to understand that South Africa belongs to them in totality, not just the Western Cape.
 So this over-concentration of Coloureds in the Western Cape is not working for them.
 They should spread in the rest of the country... so they must stop this over-concentration situation because they are in over-supply where they are.
 You must look into the country and see where you can meet the supply."